-Security 21: International Centre for Security and Justice was active from until 2008 when the Australian Research Council, as a part of its Special Research Initiatives funding scheme, awarded Security 21, Griffith University and the University of Queensland, a Centre of Excellence in Policing and Security from 2008-2012.
+Security 21: International Centre for Security and Justice was active until 2008 when the Australian Research Council, as a part of its Special Research Initiatives funding scheme, awarded Security 21, Griffith University and the University of Queensland, a Centre of Excellence in Policing and Security from 2008-2012.

 This website is an archive of projects and materials that were active prior to 2008.